DataDog/integrations-extras/blink/README.md

 ## Overview

-The Datadog integration for [Blink][1] enables you to trigger automations in response to new incidents.
-You can also create, update, and view incidents and events in the Datadog event stream.
+The [Blink][1] integration enables you to:
+1. Trigger automations within Blink in response to new Datadog incidents
+2. Create and update Datadog incidents in Blink
+3. View any created incidents or events in the Datadog event stream

 ## Setup